daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ---

-Triple bottom line economics is an exciting framework for investments.
+Triple bottom line economics is an exciting framework for environmentally regenerative investments, the general category that REDD+ projects falls within.
 Can this work at pace?
 At scale?
-In a topic that can bring a feeling helplessness, examining the progress on sustainability initiatives makes me more hopeful for the future.

 ---